boomboomllc/boomboomllc.github.io/terms-of-service.md

 #### 7.1 In-App Purchases (IAP)

-In-app purchases or transactions are processed through the Apple App Store, and their terms apply.
+In-app purchases are processed through the Apple App Store, and their terms apply.
 All purchases of in-app currency within the app are final, except in cases where a refund is required by law.

 #### 7.2 Payouts

 ##### 7.2.a Payout Methods

-Payouts for our in-app currency within the app will be processed exclusively through supported payment platforms, which currently include PayPal.
+Payouts for our in-app currency within the app will be processed exclusively through supported payment platforms, which currently includes PayPal.
 In the future, we may introduce additional payout platforms such as Venmo or other payment services.
 The availability of payout platforms may vary by region and other eligibility factors.

 Users **18 years or older** may link a **verified PayPal account** to receive payouts.
 Users under 18 are prohibited from linking a PayPal account or receiving payouts.